 Do you want a solid foundation on which to build cooperative and peaceful relationships?

 Our Foundations class is designed to not only provide you with clarity and understanding of the Basic Skills of Nonviolent Communication (NVC), but to also immerse you in experiences and practice designed to make your new skills immediately usable.
-To register please fill out the form below.

 During this 8-week Foundations class you’ll learn: